jcyesc/linux-kernel-development-101/labs/kernel-intro/ch12-race-conditions-and-sync-methods/README.md

 ## Spin locks

-Spinlocks is a construction that helps to protect the critical sections of code.
+Spinlock is a construction that helps to protect the critical sections of code.
 It doesn't sleep and busy waits till the resource is free.
 The spinlocks are architecture dependant.
 The signature functions are defined in `include/linux/spinlock.h`.